Sneaky Turkey Meatballs

 - 1 pound ground turkey

-- Optional: barbecue sauce and chopped fresh basil leaves
+- Optional: Barbecue sauce and fresh basil leaves

 - Preheat oven to 400°.
 Place cauliflower in a food processor; pulse until finely chopped.
 Transfer to a large bowl.
 Add the cabbage, potato starch, vinegar, salt, basil and pepper.